JBlumstein/pfk/README.md

 # Are Last.FM Playcounts Affected by Pitchfork Scores?:<br>A Data Analysis

-<p>Check out the Jupyter notebooks for work and analysis.
+<p>Check out the Jupyter notebooks in this github repo for work and analysis.

 <h2>Introduction</h2>